Arizona Wildcats: Baseball

 The baseball team is consistently one of the top teams in the country and has captured four national championship titles in 1976, 1980, 1986, and 2012.
 Arizona's baseball teams have appeared in the NCAA College World Series more than fifteen times.
-As of 2024, the team is coached by Chip Hale.
+As of 2026, the team is coached by Chip Hale.

 Men's basketball

 The men's basketball team has been one of the nation's most successful programs since Lute Olson was hired as head coach in 1983 and was known as a national powerhouse in Division I men's basketball.
 From 1988 to 2007, the team amassed 20 consecutive 20-win seasons.
 Arizona reached the NCAA tournament in 25 consecutive years from 1985 to 2009.
-The Wildcats reached the Final Four of the NCAA tournament in 1988, 1994, 1997, and 2001.
+The Wildcats reached the Final Four of the NCAA tournament in 1988, 1994, 1997, 2001, and 2026.

 In 1997, Arizona defeated the University of Kentucky, the defending national champions, to win the NCAA National Championship.
 Their championship team was led by future NBA players Mike Bibby and Michael Dickerson, as well as Final Four MVP Miles Simon.
 Bennett Davison and A. J. Bramlett rounded out the starting five.
 Other team members include Jason Terry, Eugene Edgerson and Josh Pastner.
 They defeated three number-one seeds in the same tournament: Kansas, North Carolina and Kentucky in the Championship Game.
 They won a thriller game in the Elite Eight in double overtime to take them to the Final Four.

 After 25 years of coaching Arizona, Lute Olson retired shortly before the 2008–2009 season, largely due to on-going health issues.
-After several years of coaching by interim head coaches, Arizona named Sean Miller, formerly the head coach of Xavier, as the next Wildcats head coach.
+After several years of coaching by interim head coaches, Arizona named Sean Miller, formerly the head coach of Xavier, as the Wildcats head coach.
 In the NCAA Tournament, Sean Miller led the Wildcats to 3 Elite Eight appearances (2011, 2014, 2015).

 After 12 years at the helm, Arizona and head coach Sean Miller parted ways.
-In April 2021, it was announced that Tommy Lloyd, the longtime top assistant coach at Gonzaga under Mark Few, would become the next head coach of Arizona men's basketball.
+In April 2021, it was announced that Tommy Lloyd, the longtime top assistant coach at Gonzaga under Mark Few, would be the next head coach of Arizona men's basketball.

 Women's basketball

-The women's basketball program began in its current form in 1972.
-Before that, it existed as an intramural sport.
-It has spent most of its history under the shadow of its men’s counterpart, though it has becoming more successful in recent years.
+The women's basketball program began intercollegiate play in 1972.
+Before that, it was an intramural sport.
+It has spent most of its history under the shadow of its men’s counterpart, though it has become more successful in recent years.
 The team has twice been runner-up in the Pac-10 (forerunner of the Pac-12) Conference Tournament and has made seven appearances in NCAA tournaments, and gone abroad to play in four foreign countries.
-The program has had eight coaches in its forty-plus years, currently coached by former player Adia Barnes.
-In 2021, under Barnes, Arizona advanced to their first-ever Final Four in program history.
-The Wildcats have an all-time game record of 682–746.
+The program has had nine coaches in its fifty-plus years, with Becky Burke as head coach since 2025.
+In 2021, under Adia Barnes, Arizona advanced to their first-ever Final Four.
+The Wildcats as of 2023 had an all-time win-loss record of 730–792.